 Calculating a square root offers a straight-forward example: guess an answer, square it, and adjust your guess up or down as the resulting square indicates.
 Systematic methods of adjustment can be devised, e.g., if one trial was too big and another too small, use their mean as your next guess.
 Hitting an exact answer may require luck, but mere persistence gets you as close as you need.

-Numerical analysis can require orders-of-magnitude more arithmetic than more straight-forward methods: a tiny change in a solvable equation that makes it not so, might easily make a calculation require a million times more arithmetic.
-Currently it is natural and common to use computers to do this, with programs that devise appropriate new guesses.
-Often the term Computation is used to mean doing numerical analysis with a computer (because it requires so much computation) and in fact, numerical analysis was a key motivator in the development of the computer as we know it.
-The methods of numerical analysis are referred to as Numerical Methods, and their development is an entire science of much interest, because no matter how much computing capacity is available, more efficient and well-suited methods can solve more problems with that capacity.
-Models using these methods are termed Numerical Models.
+Numerical analysis can require orders-of-magnitude more arithmetic than more straight-forward methods: a tiny change to an equation that makes it not solvable, might easily lead to a calculation requiring a million times more arithmetic.
+Currently it is natural and common to use computers to do the calculations, with programs that devise appropriate new guesses.
+Often the term computation is used to mean doing numerical analysis with a computer and in fact, numerical analysis was a key motivator in the development of the computer as we know it.
+The methods of numerical analysis are referred to as numerical methods, and their development is an entire science of much interest, because no matter how much computing capacity is available, more efficient and well-suited methods can solve more problems with that capacity.
+Models using these methods are termed numerical models.

-In contrast to numerical analysis, using equations by manipulating them to solve them algebraically for the quantities you need is called solving Analytically, or using Analytical Methods.
+In contrast to numerical analysis, solving equations algebraically for the quantities you need is called solving analytically, or using analytical methods.
 With the growth of computer capacity, numerical methods are often used even if a problem could be solved analytically.
-A third method of tackling math problems, which numerical analysis has displaced to a degree, is Analog Computers, such as Slide Rules.
+A third method of tackling math problems, which numerical analysis has displaced to a degree, is use of analog computers, such as slide rules.

-Some types of methods that have been developed:
+Some types of numerical methods that have been developed: